microsoft/dotnet/releases/net462/dotnet462-changes.md

 * Fixed printing delay in previewing the document with a network printer.
 [197824]
 * Added Long path support for Windows 10 Anniversary Update in ClientConfigPath.
 [202970]
 * Fixed X1 Professional Client "ok" button is gray and disabled after select Desktop in browse for folder.
 [207279]
+* A windows Forms Application with MDI parent form under certain conditions will remove active child forms from the MDI child windows list.
+This happens when the closing of the child form is canceled by the user and the child windows list menu item is opened.
+[388401] [Added: May 2017]

 ## Workflow